krallice/xripd/README.md

 #### Anonymous Pipe
 As a RIPv2 RESPONSE message is recieved by the daemon by another router, it unpacks the one-or-many rip_msg_entry_t's (aka routes) contained in the UDP datagram, converts these into our internal datastructure rib_entry_t, and sends them to the rib via an anonymouse pipe.

 A pipe provides a method of transferring a stream of bytes through the kernel between two processes.
-As the rib_entry_t struct is fixed in size, both processes read/write from the pipe in units of fixed units of rib_entry_t's byte size.
+As the rib_entry_t struct is fixed in size, both processes read/write from the pipe in units of rib_entry_t's fixed byte size.
 This is a rudimentary way of message passing through a stream interface.
-Cool
+Cool.

 #### AF_UNIX DGRAMs (Control Plane)
 Ok so this one's a little more fun.
 I decided to play with Abstract Unix Domain Sockets to: